20steps/autotables-bundle/README.md

     ...
 ```

+Possible global configuration options are:

-Currently the only global configuration option available is a default configuration of the [DataTables](https://datatables.net/) plugin.
+* default_datatables_options: Default configuration of the [DataTables](https://datatables.net/) plugin.
 It is given by a string containing a JSON representation of the options.
 Any settings given here will be extended by table specific options.

+* trans_scope: Default scope for autotables related translations.

+* frontend_framework: Frontend framework to be used for rendering.
+Currently the values "standard" and "bootstrap3" are supported.

 ```
 twentysteps_auto_tables: